NeuroTechX/ntx_slack_archive/eegdata.md

  >We're getting close - for anyone who has signed up on brainbase we will be sending out invitations soon - don't want to put an exact date on it in case we find some new bugs but I hope we will be ready by the end of next week.

+11/3/2017 6:57 PM

+ **tara** :

+ >For those who signed up a while ago - thanks for your patience!